 - Self-employment tax means that small business owners have to pay 15.3% of the first $137,700 in 2020, $142,800 in 2021, and $147,000 of income for 2022.
 This cap is adjusted every year based on inflation.
 The IRS is the definitive source for self-employment taxes.
 Make sure to read about them.

-Keep reading for information on Partnerships.
+Keep reading for information on other types of businesses including partnerships.

 Both General Partnerships and Limited Partnerships have the same benefits: